Allied Professionals & Citizens

 - Connect with specialists.
 Members may join one or more of APA’s 21 divisions — communities of professionals who share your interests — at a discounted rate.
 Divisions offer online education and forums, publications, and specialized sessions at the annual National Planning Conference, as well as contribute to national policy work.

 - Keep up with planning.
-All members receive Planning magazine, Interact, and the APA blog — your best sources for news on contemporary planning practices.
+All members receive Planning magazine, access to current and archived publications of APA's Planning Advisory Service, and Interact — your best sources for news on contemporary planning practices.
 Get early access to new research and innovative practices.

 - Save on other publications.
 Members enjoy discounts on resources through the APA Store and a lower subscription rate to the Journal of the American Planning Association — the planning profession’s journal of record since 1935.